kevindimayuga/note-taker-kd/README.md

 # Note Taker

-This repo is for module eleven's challenge assignment.
+M11 - This repo is a Note Taker application that can be used to write and save notes.

 ## Description